-The Office of Student Activities and Programs
+The Office of Student Affairs

-The Office of Student Activities and Programs (OSAP) includes four major areas: Graduate Writing Center, Office of Insurance and Immunization Records, Student Activities, and Orientation.
+The Office of Student Affairs (OSA) includes three major areas: Graduate Writing Center, Insurance and Immunization Records, and Student Development & Activities.
 The Office strives to enhance the quality of life and academic experience for students by providing services and programs designed to engage students in the College and University communities.
 There is a strong commitment to promote professional, co-curricular, recreational, social, cultural, and wellness programs.
-Events, such as the Casual Conversation Series, and Doctoral Students Dinner Discussions, provide students with the opportunity to learn about College resources and hear faculty and administrators share their research interests and professional experiences.
-Other co-curricular programs sponsored by OSAP include: Broadway shows, sporting events and NYC trips.
+Events, such as the Casual Conversation Series, and Doctoral Students Discussions, provide students with the opportunity to learn about College resources and hear faculty and administrators share their research interests and professional experiences.
+Other co-curricular programs sponsored by OSA include: Broadway shows, sporting events and NYC trips.
 Students can also participate in more than thirty student organizations which provide additional opportunities to network with all members of the College community.
 Student organizations varies from special interest groups to honor societies to local chapters of national organizations.